MohamedAbdelHafezAbozaid/RickAndMortyTechTask/README.md

 ### Technologies Used

-- SwiftUI: Provides the primary user interface framework for building the application.
+- SwiftUI / UIKit: Provides the primary user interface framework for building the application.
 - Combine: Used for handling asynchronous events and data streams.
 - async/await: Utilized for asynchronous programming to simplify and streamline asynchronous code.